microsoft/bing-wordpress-url-submission-plugin/readme.txt

 * Retry any failed submissions from the recent submissions list.
 * Download recent URL submissions for analysis.

+You can browse the code at the [GitHub repository](https://github.com/microsoft/bing-wordpress-url-submission-plugin).

 This plugin was developed with love and coffee by the Bing Webmaster team.